Ukraine parliament votes in new government, fresh ceasefire hopes fade

 Under Poroshenko and Yatseniuk, Kiev has cut aid to the eastern regions held by pro-Russian rebels since soon after protesters toppled Kiev's pro-Moscow president in February.

 Fighting has continued despite a ceasefire agreed on Sept.
-5. In the rebel stronghold of Donetsk a senior separatist figure said rival sides agreed a new local truce from 1500 GMT around the city airport.
+5. In the rebel stronghold of Donetsk a senior separatist figure said rival sides agreed a new local truce from 10.00 a.m.
+ET around the city airport.

 "But this is 65th time we agree about this.
 I don't rule out that there is going to be 66th time," Andrei Purgin said.
 Sounds of fighting abated but did not stop.
 Kiev said rebels renewed attacks on the airport in the evening.